andreyyohanes/Kaggle-Python/README.md

-# Kaggle-Python
+# Kaggle - Python

-This repository contains my solution codes to all exercises in Python course by Kaggle.
+This repository contains my solution codes to all exercises in [Python](https://www.kaggle.com/learn/python) course by Kaggle.